-7. Fursue Facility Development Activity Key Elements 7.1 Town Hall Upgrading and adaption of the town hall as a regional Improvements entertainment centre.
+Activity Key Elements 7.1 Town Hall Upgrading and adaption of the town hall as a regional entertainment Improvements centre.
 Status: Ongoing.
-7.2 Sports facility Identify incentives for the Bowling Club to relocate to the Country consolidation Club or Leisure Centre.
+7.2 Sports facility Identify incentives for the Bowling Club to relocate to the Country Club consolidation or Leisure Centre.
 Status: Completed - funding to undertake project received - initiative is now part of the Katanning Super Town Heritage Centre Project.
 7.3 Recreation Expand Leisure Centre to accommodate gymnastics and additional Improvements multifunctional spaces.
 Status: Project completed.
 7.4 New Facilities Identify a suitable site for a Motorplex.
 Status: Site Identified.
 Utilise the Katanning Hotel and surrounding land as a new Administration Centre.
-Status: Renovations completed, KRBA established in the premises, new Administration Centre in development.
+Status: Renovations completed, CRC established in the premises, new Administration Centre under construction.
 Pursue additional recreational activities and facilities at Lake Ewlyamartup.
 Status: Implementation of the Lake Ewlyamartup Recreation Area Plan completed.
 Additional funding secured through RfR Living Lakes Program to carry out further works on flushing channel and recreation area.